adrielklein/adrielklein.github.io/_posts/2019-06-20-reflections-on-work-environments.markdown

 ---
 layout: post
-title:  "Tech Firm Battle"
+title:  "Reflections on work environments"
 date:   2019-06-20
 author: "Adriel"
 ---

 <img src="{{ site.url }}/assets/apple-orange-comparison.jpg" width="100%">

-A couple of months in true software engineer fashion, I switched employers in search of new adventure and greener pastures.

-I said goodbye to my coworkers and the project I had been working on for the past few years and moved a few blocks away to a new job.
-It was bittersweet leaving a project I had put so much effort into, however I was excited to see what I would learn from the switch.

-After reflecting for a couple of months I couldn't help but compare the practices and norms from Job A (previous) to Job B (current).
+As I reflect on my career thus far, I like to think about the different work environments I've been a part of and how they compare with each other.

-This is not meant to be an evaluation or rating of each job.
-Both jobs have advantages and disadvantages and it would be unfair to pick favorites.
-Rather, I'd like to conduct a comparison and reflection in order get closer to finding the optimal way of developing software.
+Every job has it's pros and cons and I don't intend to pick favorites.
+Rather, I'm conducting a comparison in order get closer to finding the optimal way of developing software.

+So let's compare Job A with Job B...

 ## Software development methodology